4. Motion in 2D and 3D#

 The Math

-The magnitude of the relative velocity is
+Taking the magnitude of the relative velocity vector gives the relative speed

 The Conclusion